 私は絵を見るのが好きです 。 (わたしは えをみるのが すきです。 – I like looking at paintings.)

 Here we see the common application of both はand が in one sentence.

 日本酒は飲みますが、ワインは飲みません。 (にほんしゅは のみますが、わいんは のみません。 – I drink rice wine, but I don’t drink wine.)

 この街にはとても高いビルがある。 (このまちには とてもたかいびるがある。 – In this town, there are very tall buildings.)

 With towns and cities one typically uses には instead of は on its own.

 何が面白いですか？日本語が面白いです。 (なにが おもしろいですか？にほんごが おもしろいです。 – What’s interesting?
 Japanese is interesting.)

 Easy enough, just apply the rules from before.

-Here we are implying that this person has tried many different kind of fish, and perhaps it is even unexpected that he has not tried this particular fish.
+Here we are implying that this person has tried many different kinds of fish, and, perhaps, it is unexpected that he has not tried this particular fish.